Two Busts of Cardinal Scipione Borghese

 Two Busts of Cardinal Scipione Borghese are made of carrara marble.
-There are numerous portraits of the cardinal, including a painting by Ottavio Leoni and one attributed to Lavinia Fontana, while the bust created by Giuliano Finelli is a prototype of Bernini’s work.
-In the first decade of the cardinalate, Scipione Borghese sought to promote a princelike public image by creating new residences, constructing a collection of artworks and becoming a patron of men of letters.
+There are numerous portraits of the cardinal, including a painting by Ottavio Leoni and one attributed to Lavinia Fontana.
+At the same time, the bust created by Giuliano Finelli is a prototype of Bernini’s work.
+In the first decade of the cardinalate, Scipione Borghese sought to promote a princelike public image by creating new residences, constructing a collection of artworks, and becoming a patron of men of letters.

 The date of the bust is confirmed by an archive of 23 September 1632 connected to a payment of five hundred scudi.
 The cardinal was fifty-six by that moment

-The movement of the head to the left, the half-open mouth and the alert gaze create, in Scipione Borghese’s physiognomy, the sense of wonder that was an intristic part of Baroque aesthetics.
+The movement of the head to the left, the half-open mouth, and the alert gaze create the sense of wonder that was an intrinsic part of Baroque aesthetics in Scipione Borghese’s countenance.
 Bernini created this sculpture only a few days after he had finished another Bust of Scipione Borghese, also displayed in Galleria Borghese.

 There is also a bronze version, created from the terracotta bozzetti (preparatory works) by Bernini.
 It is in a private collection in New York.
-Moreover, there is a drawing of Scipione Borghese, done in red chalk and graphite, in the Morgan Library in New York.
+Moreover, Scipione Borghese’s drawing, done in red chalk and graphite, is in the Morgan Library in New York.
 In addition, there is a caricature of the cardinal made by Bernini in the Vatican Library in the Vatican City State.

-- The movement and liveliness of the sitter is one of the most important features of the bust
+- The movement and liveliness of the sitter are essential features of the bust.

-- After Bernini completed the first version, the “allustratori” polished the bust when they found a significant fracture of marble on his forehead, mutilated his face
+- After Bernini completed the first version, the “illustrator” polished the bust when they found a significant fracture of marble on his forehead mutilated his face.